 Since establishing Hutchinson Photography in 1994, Wayne Hutchinson has seen his business grow rapidly, and with growing acclaim.
-He is now recognised as one of the leading Agricultural and livestock photographers in the country, winning the Guild of Agricultural Journalists photographic competition 3 times in total, including his first time of entering in 2000 and most recently in 2009 where he won all four categories.
+He is now recognised as one of the leading Agricultural and livestock photographers in the country, winning the Guild of Agricultural Journalists photographic competition 3 times in total, including his first time of entering in 2000 and in 2009 where he won all four categories.

 One of the specialist areas Wayne covers is pedigree Livestock both at sales and shows throughout the UK, taking the official photographs for many breed societies including the Limousin, Charolais and British Blue cattle as well as Swaledale, Bluefaced Leicester, and Beltex sheep.
 Assignments are undertaken around the UK for clients who need high quality images for their use.